How Do I Recover Lost Wages from an On-The-Job Injury?

 Someone who has been injured on the job can tell you that the cost of an injury isn't limited to medical bills.
 Severe injuries can keep people from working the same amount they used to, or it can prevent them from working altogether.
 If you are dealing with the injuries caused by an at-work accident, you may be entitled to temporary partial disability benefits to help make up for your lost wages.

 Temporary partial disability benefits depend on many things, including your doctor's impairment rating and the wages you were earning prior to your accident.
-A workers compensation attorney at the Coye Law Firm wants to help you claim all of the benefits you can during your recovery from an on-the-job injury.
-Call our offices today for a free consultation for a workers compensation claim.
+An experienced workers' compensation attorney can help you claim all of the benefits you can during your recovery from an on-the-job injury.